Elizabeth Rodriguez

-Elizabeth Rodriguez is an American actress.
+Elizabeth Rodriguez is a Puerto Rican actress.
 She began her career appearing in films Fresh (1994), Dead Presidents (1995), I Think I Do (1997) and Blow (2001).
 She played Detective Gina Calabrese in the 2006 film adaptation of Miami Vice.

 Rodriguez received a Tony Award nomination and won an Outer Critics Circle Award and a Theatre World Award for her performance in Stephen Adly Guirgis' 2011 play The Motherfucker with the Hat.
 On television, Rodriguez starred as Aleida Diaz in the Netflix comedy-drama series, Orange Is the New Black (2013–2019).
 In 2015, she starred in the first season of AMC's post-apocalyptic horror drama series Fear the Walking Dead.
-She also had recurring roles in Power, Power Book II: Ghost and Shameless and was regular cast member in Prime Suspect and East New York.
+She also had recurring roles in Power, Power Book II: Ghost and Shameless and was a regular cast member in Prime Suspect and East New York.
 She also appeared in films The Drop (2014) and Logan (2017).
 She co-wrote and starred in the 2022 comedy-drama film, Allswell in New York.